Genealogy Images of History

 FRESCO PAINTINGS - 1934 - American Painter written about in article entitled A Frescoed Tower Clangs Shut Amid Gasps which explains that three militant Public Works of Art Project had painted Revolutionary scenes in the Coit Memorial on San Francisco's Telegraph Hill consisting of Communist emblems and insignia as saved from this old American News Magazine.

-FRESH WATER FORK, Brazos, mentioned or described in "John B. Charlton, Cavalryman By Choice" by Fred Frank Blalock, a description of the last great battle in 1874 between the U. S. Cavalry and Lone Wolf's Indians as printed in an old western magazine.
+FRESH WATER FORK, Brazos, mentioned or described in "John B. Charlton, Cavalryman By Choice" by Fred Frank Blalock, a description of the last great battle in 1874 between the U. S. Cavalry and Lone Wolf's Indians as printed in an old western magazine

-FRESNAY, Pierre * - 1934 - Star of "CONVERSATION PIECE", as reviewed in THE PLAY OF THE WEEK as saved from this old American Pictorial Magazine.
+FRESNAY, Pierre * - 1934 - Star of "CONVERSATION PIECE", as reviewed in THE PLAY OF THE WEEK as saved from this old American Pictorial Magazine

 FRESNO RAISIN FESTIVAL * - 1924 - "A Celestial Ruler; Chinese Queen" pictured.